Jeremiah 49:23-50:46 ~ Titus 1:1-16 ~ Psalm 97:1-98:9 ~ Proverbs 26:13-16

 Bible.org's commentary on Psalm 97 titled "The Display of God's Majesty" is at this link.

 Proverbs - Proverbs 26:13 today is a powerful teaching: "The lazy person is full of excuses, saying, "I can't go outside because there might be a lion on the road!
 Yes, I'm sure there's a lion out there!""
-I wonder if we can substitute the word "worried" or "anxious" in place of lazy in this Proverb?
+In addition to lazy, I wonder if we can sometimes use the word "worried" or "anxious" in place of lazy in this Proverb?
 Are we afraid of lions out there?
 Can we instead rely on the one true "Lion" who will be with us wherever we go? (yes, think C.S.
-Lewis' Chronicles of Narnia here.... :)
+Lewis' Chronicles of Narnia here... :)